roosterMAP/rmKit-docs/docs/source/meshedit.rst

 .. note::
 	* To recreate a tube in face mode, there can only be one tube in the selection and it must have two closed loops of open edges.;
-	* To use ``Create Tube`` bind it to a key in the addon Preferences in the ``Mesh`` context or click on the button in the rmKit - MeshEdit section in the 3D View tools panel.
+	* Bind in the addon Preferences in the ``Mesh`` context or access it in the rmKit-MeshEdit section of the tools panel.

 .. _connectedges:

 Connect Edges
 -------------

+.. list-table:: Connect selected edges.
+	:class: borderless
+	:align: center
+	:width: 75%

+	* - .. image:: _static/connectedge_a.jpg
+	  - .. image:: _static/connectedge_b.jpg

 ``Connect Edges`` is a modal tool similar to ``Loop Cut``.
 It creates new edges between adjacent pairs of selected edges.
 The Connect Edges settings let you specify the number of new edges, the amount of separation from each other, and their general location.